-If your insurance premiums seem high, you may be able to lower them.
-Changing your deductible level, making a few small improvements around the home, or even simply asking for a lower rate, could mean more savings for you.
+If your auto or home insurance premiums seem high, you may be able to lower them.
+Changing your deductible level, making a few small improvements around the home, or simply asking for a lower rate, could mean more savings for you.

 Review your policy coverage

 Look over your policies annually, because prices can change from year to year.
 If your premiums increase to an amount you can no longer afford to pay, it’s probably time to shop around for another provider.
 When looking, be sure to compare apples to apples.
 You don’t want to switch only to find out that your new lower premium comes without the same or better benefits.
 Sometimes a personal relationship with an agent could outweigh a price increase.
 Be sure to weigh all factors before deciding to switch.